arouyan/lakeFS/docs/integrations/glue_hive_metastore.md

 ## Suggested Model

-For simplicity, we recommend creating a schema for each branch, this way you can use the same table name across different schemas.
+For simplicity, we recommend creating a schema for each branch.
+That way, you can use the same table name across different schemas.

 For example:
 after creating branch `example_branch` also create a schema named `example_branch`.